What Is An Article 15?

 Circumstances.
 The circumstances surrounding the commission of a disciplinary infraction are important to the determination of whether such an infraction is minor.
 When dealing with disciplinary infractions, the commander must be free to consider the impact of circumstances around the case.

 The commander's discretion in disposing of disciplinary infractions is much greater than his latitude in dealing with crimes.

 Off-base offenses.
 Commanding officers and officers in charge may dispose of minor disciplinary infractions (which occur on or off-base) at NJP.
 Unless the off-base offense is one previously adjudicated by civilian authorities, there is no limit on the authority of military authorities to resolve such offenses at NJP.

+Prehearing.
 Nonjudicial punishment results from an investigation into unlawful conduct and a subsequent hearing to determine whether and to what extent an accused should be punished.
-Generally, when a complaint is filed with the commanding officer of an accused (or if that commander receives a report of investigation from a military law enforcement source), that commander is obligated to cause an inquiry to be made to determine the truth of the matter.
+Generally, when a complaint is filed with the commanding officer of an accused (or if that commander receives a report of investigation from a military law enforcement source), that commander is obligated to make an inquiry to determine the truth of the matter.

-The maximum punishment in any Article 15, UCMJ, case is limited by the grade/status of the imposing officer as well as the rank of the accused.
-Other limits are obviously if the command is a shore facility or at sea also places limits on the punishment.
+The maximum punishment in any Article 15 case is limited by the grade/status of the imposing officer as well as the rank of the accused.
+Whether the case takes place on shore or at sea also places limits on the punishment.